mgadi/naemonbox/doc/user_guide/index.rst

 Connect to applications
     * Use root and your password to connect by ssh or TTY
     * Use admin / admin for web application (naemon, nagvis, cacti, glpi, phpmyadmin, webmin)
-    * Use wikiadmin/admin for the wiki.
+    * Use wikiadmin / admin for the wiki.